 1. Degree of Bachelor or equivalent.

-2. The equivalent of English course B in Swedish secondary school.
+2. General eligibility + the equivalent of English course B in Swedish secondary school.

 KNOWLEDGE AND UNDERSTANDING

-4. a synergized understanding of different theories of communication and development, and a deeper understanding of the integration of both traditions and their practical application.
+- knowledge of different theories of and current research in communication and development, and in-depth understanding of the integration of both traditions and their practical application.

-6. The ability to independently analyse media and cultural artefacts and articulate the importance of media and culture – including new information and communication technology – for global development and social change,
+- ability to independently analyse media and cultural artefacts and articulate the importance of media and culture – including new information and communication technology – for global development and social change.

 CRITICAL SKILLS AND APPROACH